 Among all the glass, a mix of wood brings in a warm feel to neutralize the busy patterns.
 Details on the wooden chargers add another fun pattern without going overboard in too many different prints.

 Be bold and don’t be afraid to mix patterns, prints, colors, or textures!
 You will be a mixmaster in no time!

 Please share via Pinterest!
-If you are inspired to mix some patterns or create a red, white and blue summer tablescape, use the tag #cutertudored on Instagram for a chance to be featured!
+If you are inspired to try pattern mixing or create a red, white and blue summer tablescape, use the tag #cutertudored on Instagram for a chance to be featured!